4513ECHO/vim-readme-viewer/doc/readme_viewer.txt

 g:readme_viewer#no_buffer_commands	*g:readme_viewer#no_buffer_commands*
 			boolean (default: |v:false|)
 	Disable buffer local commands when README is opened.
-If you don't set this variables, you can use |:DeinHelp|.
+If you don't set this variables, you can use |:ReadmeHelp|.

 ------------------------------------------------------------------------------
 AUTOCOMMANDS					*readme-viewer-autocommands*